 In addition to providing the foundation for future study and employment, studying the liberal arts and sciences also provides students with broad perspectives on the world and its diverse cultures and encourages them to become life-long learners.

-A graduate of the Liberal Arts and Science: Humanities and Social Sciences A.A. degree program will demonstrate the following learning outcomes:
+A graduate of the Liberal Arts and Science: Humanities and Social Sciences A.A. degree program will demonstrate:

 - Historical awareness, the ability to communicate effectively for diverse purposes and audiences, and the ability to find, evaluate, and credit accurately authoritative sources in their writing and oral presentations.